ldancke/EscapeReality/README.md

 ### Teleportation

 There are two types of teleportation available. `Teleport Point` and `Teleport Area`.
-A `TeleportPoint` prefab provided in the SteamVR package.
+A `TeleportPoint` prefab is provided in the SteamVR package.
 For the `Teleport Area` add the `Teleport Area` component to the desired GameObject.